Senyeah/APIEngine/README.md

 In this example, we are `export`ing all `GET` requests to the `InfoRequest` class inside `info.php`.
 You then invoke APIEngine on the client side, which generates the necessary folders and files, ready to be pushed to the server.

-The definition file is passed as the standard input to the `apiengine create` command:
+The definition file is passed as the standard input to the `apiengine create` command, using something like:

 ```
 cat definition.txt | python3 apiengine.py create NewProject